chess-ca/cfc-www-2020/content/organizers/tools/_index.en.md

   ratings may mean a player must play in a different section of a future tournament or is or isn't selected or eligible to participate in an tournament.

+* Results are sent to the CFC in two files: myevent.<u>ctr</u> and myevent.<u>tms</u>.
+  These files are input to the Ratings Program.
+No other format will be accepted.

 * **Pairing Software**:
   Both [SwissSys](/en/organizers/tools/swiss-sys/) and
   [Swiss-Manager](/en/organizers/tools/swiss-manager/) will create
-  result reports in the format required by the CFC.
+  result reports in the required .ctr and .tms formats.

 * **Swiss Assistant**:
-  If you did not use pairing software, "Swiss Assistant" is a simple tool for just creating the reports for CFC (for Swiss and Round Robin).
+  If you did not use pairing software, "Swiss Assistant" is a simple tool for just creating the reports in the required .ctr and .tms formats.
+  It works for both Swiss System and Round Robin tournaments.
+  Great for online tournaments (where the platform did the pairings).
   See [MORE](/en/organizers/tools/swiss-assistant).

 ## Reporting Memberships to the CFC